 Hey, I’m Logan Miller and I am a senior at UNR pursuing a bachelor’s degree in English with an emphasis in writing and a minor in Journalism.
 This is my first semester working for the University Writing Center and I’m excited at the prospect of assisting my fellow students in producing their own fantastic writing.
 I remember the first time a professor gave me the tools to really feel confident in assessing my own writing and it is this feeling I most want to share.
 My strengths lie in writing for English, Core Humanities, and Journalism and I have a particularly robust background in literary and cultural theory and criticism.
 I love that stuff.
 I prefer to focus on structure, argument, voice, and ambition within my own writing and these are the areas where I can offer the most insight, but I’m a captive audience member and I’m willing to discuss any concerns you might have with your own writing.
 Yes, we can even discuss AP style!

-Hi, I’m Miranda.
-I’m pursuing a master’s degree in social work and I have been working at the Writing Center for two and a half years.
+Hi, I'm Miranda.
+I'm pursuing a master's degree in social work, and I have been working at the Writing Center for four years.
 I graduated with a dual degree in psychology/sociology and a minor in creative writing in 2011.
-I was a member of the Honors and McNair programs as an undergraduate and I completed an Honors thesis on migraine headaches.
-I greatly enjoy substitute teaching and binge watching TV shows that have ended, and in my free time I do zumba and volunteer at the Crisis Call Center and Solace Tree.
-I have experience with graduate school applications, personal statements and thesis writing so I am more than happy to help with any of these.
+I was a member of the Honors and McNair programs as an undergraduate, and I completed an Honors thesis on migraine headaches.
+This year I am interning at the VA in the PTSD clinic and working on a thesis about compassion fatigue and social work students.
+In my free time I do Zumba and binge-watch tv series on Netflix.
+I have experience with graduate school applications, personal statements and thesis writing, so I am more than happy to help with any of these.
 I also enjoy discussing APA and MLA formatting as well as thesis development and organization in all writing genres.
-I can help with any type of writing, however, so come see me and we can figure things out together.
+I am also available on the Asynchronous Eng 098 schedule.

 William J. Macauley, Jr., Ph.D.

 Lecturer, Department of English